-Spain: Former president of the government of Asturias (1995-99) Sergio Marqués Fernández dies.
+Spain: Former president of Asturias (1995-99) Sergio Marqués Fernández dies.

 United States: Former attorney general (1964-66) Nicholas deB.
 Katzenbach dies.

 Congo (Kinshasa): Augustin Matata Ponyo Mapon's government wins an investiture vote in parliament (324-53).
 He takes office as prime minister on May 10.

 Cook Islands: Sir Geoffrey Henry, former prime minister (1983, 1983, 1989-99), dies.